 TYSABRI® (natalizumab) is a treatment approved for relapsing forms of MS in the United States and relapsing-remitting MS in the European Union.

-TYSABRI has advanced the treatment of MS patients with its established efficacy.
+TYSABRI is approved in more than 65 countries and has advanced the treatment of MS patients with its established efficacy.
 It has been proven to reduce flare-ups and slow physical disability progression.
 Data from the Phase III AFFIRM trial, which was published in the New England Journal of Medicine, showed that after two years, TYSABRI treatment led to a 68 percent relative reduction (p<0.001) in the annualized relapse rate when compared with placebo and reduced the relative risk of disability progression by 42-54 percent (p<0.001).

 TYSABRI increases the risk of progressive multifocal leukoencephalopathy (PML), an opportunistic viral infection of the brain that usually leads to death or severe disability.
+TYSABRI increases the risk of developing encephalitis and meningitis caused by herpes simplex and varicella zoster viruses.
+Serious, life-threatening, and sometimes fatal cases have been reported in the postmarketing setting in multiple sclerosis patients receiving TYSABRI.
 Other serious adverse events that have occurred in TYSABRI-treated patients include hypersensitivity reactions (e.g., anaphylaxis) and infections, including opportunistic and other atypical infections.
 Clinically significant liver injury has also been reported in patients treated with TYSABRI in the post-marketing setting.
-Common adverse events reported in TYSABRI-treated MS patients include headache, fatigue, infusion reactions, urinary tract infections, joint and limb pain, and rash.
+A list of adverse events can be found in the full TYSABRI product labeling for each country where it is approved.